rainforestapp/simple_sqs/README.md

 export SIMPLE_SQS_REGION=...
 ```

+### Librato prefix

+If you have multiple apps using SimpleSqs that all logs to the same Librato account, it is higly suggested to configure each app with a [custom prefix](https://github.com/librato/librato-rails#custom-prefixes).

 ## Usage

 You can have a daemon on Heroku, as an example, by puttin a line like this in your `Procfile`: